Transformative Autism Programs

 I would recommend this program.

-The following data is compiled from over 100 consecutive concept programs delivered at Rocky Point Academy, including our Attention, Executive Functioning, and Autism Programs.
-A list of the 20 most common program goals were assessed before and after program completion.
-The results are overwhelmingly positive, demonstrating over a 90% improvement in all 20 areas of desired development.
+Goal Achievement Results: The data presented here is gathered from over 100 consecutive concept programs conducted at Rocky Point Academy, including our Attention, Executive Functioning, and Autism Programs.
+We assessed the 20 most common program goals before and again three months after program completion.
+The results were exceedingly positive, showing an improvement of over 90% in all 20 areas of desired development.

 Our experience shows that clients continue to grow after completing a program, as these concepts further integrate into their lives.
 This ongoing development opens the door to increasingly more opportunities.